 The other tracks are the Dover Route which is more of an expert-level hike that takes around 3 hours and 30 minutes and begins on Carrington Road and leads you to the Pouakai Trig before reaching the Pouakai Hut.
 No matter what track you take, before you go make sure you wear warm, waterproof clothing and comfortable hiking boots.

-This is a great activity to explore the vastness and beauty of Egmont National Park and really take it all in!
+This is a great activity to explore the vastness and beauty of Egmont National Park (one of the best national parks in NZ) and really take it all in!
 My advice is to drop your overnight gear at Pouakai Hut to claim your bed and then take a sunset walk to the tarn.
 The winds are calmer and the light is stunning for photographs!

 Related read: Another epic adventure is experiencing the magic of thousands of glow worms at the Waitomo Caves!